 The Color Temperature of light bulbs

-The color temperatureOpens in a new tab. of a bulb is a way of describing how the light appears to us and is measured in degrees Kelvin or degrees K.
+The color temperature of a bulb is a way of describing how the light appears to us and is measured in degrees Kelvin or degrees K.

 When an object is heated it emits light by incandescence starting by around 800K.
 Initially, it will glow a dull red but as the temperature of the object increases the color changes first to orange, then yellow, through to white.
 If the temperature of the object could be raised further it would start to glow blue.
 So the color of the object’s glow and its Kelvin temperature are connected.